Why is my iPhone getting hot?

 Keep your iPhone secure with AVG Mobile Security

-You can easily cure your iPhone overheating issues with the tips above.
+You should be able to cure your iPhone overheating issues with the tips above.
 But if a hacker gets access to your device or data, things can get complicated.